anttisalonen/progbook/rst/flask1.rst

 There are several ways to install external libraries in Python.
 One very convenient way is to use *virtualenv*, or *virtual environment*: this tool allows you to install libraries without having to install them system-wide, potentially greatly simplifying installation.

-Virtualenv is a software that can be downloaded from the virtualenv web page.
+Virtualenv is software that can be downloaded from the virtualenv web page.
 There are several ways to install it; at the time of writing, running "pip install virtualenv" might be enough.

 *Exercise*: Look up the webpage for virtualenv.
 Install it.